jacob-long/personal-site/content/authors/jacob/_index.md

 +++
 # Display name
-name = "Jacob A. Long"
+title = "Jacob A. Long"

 # Username (this should match the folder name)
 authors = ["admin"]